-- Any invention disclosure or assignment agreement; - Any separation or severance agreement with restrictive covenants or confidentiality provisions; and - Any patents and published patent applications that identify the prospective employee as an inventor.
+- Any written employment and other agreements (e.g., offer letters, stock option agreements, and restricted stock unit agreements) containing a noncompetition, nonsolicitation, or confidentiality agreement;10 - Any invention disclosure or assignment agreement; - Any separation or severance agreement with restrictive covenants or confidentiality provisions; and - Any patents and published patent applications that identify the prospective employee as an inventor.

-As a general matter, employers should ask about obligations that may be implicated as a result of the employee's anticipated role; for example, a nondisclosure or noncompete agreement if restrictions therein may preclude employees from engaging in certain anticipated activities at their new employment.
-Accordingly, assuming there are no lawful confidentiality restrictions prohibiting an employee from sharing those documents, the employee should typically provide them.
+As a general matter, employers should ask about obligations that may be implicated as a result of the employee's anticipated role, e.g., any nondisclosure agreement or restrictive covenant that may preclude employees from engaging in certain anticipated activities at their new employment.
+Accordingly, assuming there are no lawful confidentiality restrictions prohibiting an employee from sharing those documents, the employer should encourage the employee to provide them.